JeffWang987/OpenOccupancy/README.md

 ```
 @article{wang2023openoccupancy,
-      title={OpenOccupancy: A Large Scale Benchmark for Surrounding Semantic Occupancy Perception},
+  title={Openoccupancy: A large scale benchmark for surrounding semantic occupancy perception},
-      author={Xiaofeng Wang and Zheng Zhu and Wenbo Xu and Yunpeng Zhang and Yi Wei and Xu Chi and Yun Ye and Dalong Du and Jiwen Lu and Xingang Wang},
+  author={Wang, Xiaofeng and Zhu, Zheng and Xu, Wenbo and Zhang, Yunpeng and Wei, Yi and Chi, Xu and Ye, Yun and Du, Dalong and Lu, Jiwen and Wang, Xingang},
   journal={arXiv preprint arXiv:2303.03991},
   year={2023}
 }
 ```